The Penalties for Severe Tax Crimes in Colorado

 Then there is evasion of payment.
-Even if you file a valid tax return, you can still be charged with a crime if you engage in any “affirmative act” designed to avoid payment.
-We're not necessarily talking about a situation where you actually lack the ability to pay, but rather a scenario where you attempt to hide assets from the IRS or the Department of Revenue.
+Even if you file a valid tax return, you can still be charged with a crime if you engage in any “affirmative act” designed to avoid paying taxes.
+We’re not necessarily talking about a situation where you actually lack the ability to pay, but rather a scenario where you attempt to hide assets from the IRS or the Department of Revenue.

 How Much Will Tax Evasion Cost Me?